Vietnam.vn - Nền tảng quảng bá Việt Nam

 baolaocai-c_cac-dia-phuong-day-nhanh-tien-do-tiem-vac-xin-phong-cum-gia-cam.jpg

-Localities step up vaccination for livestock.
+Local authorities are stepping up vaccination programs for livestock.

 c-5.jpg